Elanlum/voice-assistant/README.md

 * Create a way of stopping music without terminating app
 * Better location definition, not based on ip request
 * Packaging of the application to something (probably app)
+* Dockerfile for deploy of project to some cloud
-* Create graph structure for replies handling
+* Create graph structure for replies handling (more flexible dialogue)

 ### Developing notes: